MattPicDev/mtg-collection-builder/README.md

     - Added proper date parsing and validation with graceful error handling
     - Maintained sorting and performance optimizations while adding date filtering
     - Ensured consistent behavior between API and cache data sources

+30. **"In the Deckbox export format, sometimes the card name will include one or more sets of parentheses at the end with clarifying information.
+Examples are 'Mountain (59)' or 'Zendikar (FDN) (87)'.
+These are not part of the actual card name, and they're redundant with other columns.
+When importing, ignore/remove any part of the name that is between parentheses, including the parentheses themselves and surrounding whitespace.
+For example, an imported card name of 'Zendikar (FDN) (87)' should be sanitized to 'Zendikar'."**
+    - Added sanitize_card_name() function to remove parenthetical information from card names
+    - Implemented regex-based sanitization to handle multiple parentheses and whitespace
+    - Integrated sanitization into CSV import process for cleaner card lookups
+    - Enhanced import_from_csv() to use sanitized names for card database lookups
+    - Added comprehensive test coverage for various parenthetical formats
+    - Improved import accuracy by removing redundant set codes and collector numbers from names
+    - Maintained backward compatibility with existing import functionality

 ### Key Features Developed
 - **Python Flask web application** with responsive Bootstrap UI